glecaro/E23a_R_project/README.md

 - We have created streamlined functions (that perform multiple, consecutive steps) by using magrittr (tidyverse package) operators and pipes and create a function to plot images in lines, all throughout the script.

-2.6 Uses a permutation test, bootstrap, or other similar statistical technique:\newline
+2.6 Uses a permutation test, bootstrap, or other similar statistical technique:
 - We have used sample function for sampling without replacement and an array transposition function to permute the matrix dimensions to be able to exploit our small sample size in parts 1 and 3.

-2.7 Includes two related but distinct topics:\newline
+2.7 Includes two related but distinct topics:
 - This project performs Principal Component Analysis which is a dimensionality-reduction technique widely used in Data Science and Statistics, and based on eigen-decomposition for multivariate analysis in Part 3.
 We also use resampling and covariance matrices, which are topics from Statistics.